Lady Diana Legge1

 M, #33229, b.
 29 April 1825, d.
 6 August 1911

-George Edward Cokayne was baptised with the name of George Edward Adams.1 He graduated with a Master of Arts (M.A.).2 He was a barrister.2 He held the office of Clarenceux King of Arms.2 On 15 August 1873 his name was legally changed to George Edward Cokayne by Royal lience.1,2 He was invested as a Fellow, Society of Antiquaries (F.S.A.).2 He wrote the book The Complete Peerage, 1st edition, published between 1887 and 1898.1
+He was given the name of George Edward Adams at birth.1 He graduated from Exeter College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)4 He was admitted to Lincoln's Inn entitled to practise as a barrister.3,4 He held the office of Rouge Dragon Pursuivant in 1859.4 He held the office of Lancaster Herald in 1870.4 On 15 August 1873 his name was legally changed to George Edward Cokayne by Royal Licence under the terms of his mother's will.1,3 He was appointed Fellow, Society of Antiquaries (F.S.A.)3 He held the office of Norroy King of Arms in 1882.4 He wrote the book The Complete Peerage, 1st edition, published between 1887 and 1898.1 He held the office of Clarenceux King of Arms in 1894.3 He lived at Exeter House, Roehampton, Surrey, EnglandG.4 He has an extensive biographical entry in the Dictionary of National Biography.5

 Children of George Edward Cokayne and Mary Dorothea Gibbs